negagen/ampy_for_mblock/README.md

 ## Usage

-We use added a adapter called `MBlockSerial` which receives a `DeviceContext` and returns a Serial-like object.
+We added an adapter called `MBlockSerial` which receives a `DeviceContext` and returns a Serial-like object.
 This object can be used to communicate with the device.

 Example of custom uploader on mBlock: